-Unpretentious and picturesque, Pedasí’s streets are lined with tiled colonials and leafy spaces.
+Unpretentious and laid-back, Pedasí’s streets are lined with tiled colonials and leafy spaces.
 For years this sleepy retreat came to life only at festival times.
-But outsiders are discovering the big appeal of small-town life and wilderness beaches.
+But outsiders are discovering the big appeal of small-town life and relatively unspoiled beaches.

-The hometown of former president Mireya Moscoso, Panama's first woman chief executive, Pedasí has become the focus of an intensive push to develop the southwestern coastline.
-It serves as the gateway to the Azuero coastline, and is a convenient base for exploring Refugios de Vida Silvestre Isla Iguana and Isla Cañas.
+The hometown of erstwhile president Mireya Moscoso, Panama's first female chief executive, Pedasí has become the focus of an intensive push to develop the southwestern coastline.
+It serves as the gateway to the Azuero coastline and is a convenient base for exploring Refugio de Vida Silvestre Isla Iguana and Isla Cañas.

-The Carretera Nacional passes down the western part of Pedasí, while the beaches start just a few kilometers to the east.
-None of the streets in Pedasí are marked with street signs.
+The Carretera Nacional passes down the western part of Pedasí as Av Belisario Porras (known locally as Av Central).
+The beaches start just a few kilometers to the east.